Appetizer Addiction

 • In pasta sauce

-• As a poultry stuffing
+• As a stuffing for poultry

 • As part of a salad